MicrosoftDocs/executable-docs/README.md

 1. **Command Execution Limitations**
    - **Supported scenarios:**
-     - Any command that can run in a BASH terminal
-     - Azure CLI commands (e.g. azurecli, azure-cli-interactive, azurecli-interactive)
+     - Any command that can run in a BASH terminal (e.g. azurecli, azure-cli-interactive, azurecli-interactive commands)
-     - Terraform commands

    - **Not supported currently:**
      - PowerShell scripts